 As a child I was sure my father came from another universe.
 He wasn’t like any of my friends fathers, he had a strange accent, wore old-fashioned clothing and always seemed to be occupied with this other country we were from.

 But what are we really referring to when we say ‘One of us?’
 What does it mean to be born somewhere? and isn’t it best to forget about things that are no longer there?

-In ‘One of us’ my father and I hit upon a journey through space and time in a universe that resembles the limbo that many immigrants enter.
+In ‘Scenes with My Father’ my father and I hit upon a journey through space and time in a universe that resembles the limbo that many immigrants enter.
 Using the medium in a performative way, I’m trying to show how a difficult relationship with one’s own country and history can have a disturbing affect on the relationship you have with the people you love most.